 If sqlite3_deserialize(D,S,P,N,M,F) fails for any reason and if the SQLITE_DESERIALIZE_FREEONCLOSE bit is set in argument F, then sqlite3_free() is invoked on argument P prior to returning.

-This interface is only available if SQLite is compiled with the SQLITE_ENABLE_DESERIALIZE option.
+This interface is omitted if SQLite is compiled with the SQLITE_OMIT_DESERIALIZE option.

 See also lists of Objects, Constants, and Functions.